Home / Know Your Rights / Colorado

 CRS §38-33.3-302 (effective January 1, 2025)

-Mandatory 30-Day Cure Period Before Any Fine
+TWO Mandatory 30-Day Cure Periods Before Legal Enforcement

 Right to a Hearing Before Fines Are Imposed